Glossary

 Management-defined Performance Measures

-The management-defined performance measures (MPMs) are specific company-specific performance indicators.
+The management-defined performance measures (MPMs) are company-specific performance indicators.

 Marginal interest rate

-Interest rate that a lessee would have to pay if it were to borrow the funds it would need in a similar economic environment for an asset with a comparable right-of-use asset for a comparable term with comparable security (IFRS 16, Appendix A)
+Interest rate that a lessee would have to pay if it were to borrow the funds it would need in a similar economic environment for an asset with a comparable right-of-use asset for a comparable term with comparable security.

 Market capitalization